 Types Of Tea

-As one of the three major beverages on the world, tea has extremely various categories.
-But when we talk about tea, the most we mentioned are green tea, black tea, matcha and so on.
+As one of the three major beverages in the world, tea has extremely various categories.
+But when we talk about tea, the most we mention are green tea, black tea, matcha, and so on.
 It sounds like there are just a few types of tea.

 Green tea is the most common, and Matcha is also a kind of green tea.
 Green tea is also called non-fermented tea because of the least processed and has not been fermented.
 It retains the green color of the plant itself, and the tea after brewed also shows green.

 Black tea belongs to complete-fermented tea, it’s popular in Europe and Asian.
 Because the tea has been completely fermented, it does not have a fresh and bitter taste like the green tea, it tastes very mellow.
 Also, black tea has a high degree of matching with other ingredients, many tea drinks are made based on black tea.

 Dark tea belongs to post-fermented tea, and it usually sold as tea bricks.
 Pu’er tea is the most common dark tea.
 The aging taste is the feature of dark tea.
 It comes from the long-time aging and fermentation of the tea bricks, in which the ingredients in tea have been qualitative change.
 Due to the surface of tea is dark, so it called dark tea.